Emily Hinds, Regional Soil Coordinator

 Gain access to soil technical expertise and benefit from the latest in soil science

 Soil Science Australia has a register of accredited Soil Science professionals.
-These professionals are private advisers, government employees or work in a university but all have attained the knowledge and practical understanding to achieve and maintain an accreditation.
+These professionals include private advisers, as well as government and university employees who have attained the soils knowledge and practical understanding to achieve and maintain a soils accreditation.

-The Smart Soils CoP is a group of extension-focused soil scientists from across Australia who meet regularly to collaborate and share knowledge.
-The CoP brings together the national network of drought and innovation hubs with the soil CRC, SSA member scientists and government.
+The Smart Soils CoP is a group of extension focused soil scientists from the drought and innovation hub network across Australia, who meet regularly to collaborate and share knowledge.
+The group also includes representatives from the Soil CRC, Soil Science Australia, and the Federal Government.

-A Certified Practicing Soil Scientist (CPSS) is the expert in all things soils with many years of training, study and on the job experience.
-You can look at the CPSS register and find a soils scientist
+A Certified Practicing Soil Scientist (CPSS) has many years of training, study, and experience in the field of soils.
+To find a soil specialist for a particular topic within your region, you can look at the CPSS register and find a soils scientist.

-A Registered Soil Practitioner has gained a deeper understanding of a specific aspect of soil such as soil sampling and interpretation.
-This accreditation is for agronomists, soil extension officers, natural resource managers, grower groups project officers.
+A Registered Soil Practitioner (RSP) has gained a deeper understanding of a specific aspect of soil such as soil sampling and interpretation.
+This accreditation is for agronomists, soil extension officers, natural resource managers, and grower group project officers.

 State | Dept or Organisation | Web Address | Contact for |